darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 Before you are going to create your first plpython function you have to know how it works.
 Your compiled Python and its modules are fully accessible from plpython.
 This means that the entire Python standard library is fully accessible when writing your business logic.
 Also you can install any kind of module which you may use later from your functions.

 I need to provide additional clarifications here, both terms 'procedural' and 'function' can be a little bit confusing for newcomers.
-Generally from PostgreSQL perspective you create function (plpython).
-You always call plpython function which is stored in DB.
-What is "inside" of that function (Python objects or other functions) is up to you.
+Generally from PostgreSQL perspective you always create plpython function.
+You call plpython function which is stored in DB.
+What is "inside" of that function (Python objects or other functions) is up to you to decide.
 Procedural programming is not the only pattern that you can use inside of plpython.
-Once you create plpython function then the actual body of it can be pretty complex object as for example
+To illustrate two different bodies of function please check example from below.

     create or replace function my_first_function()
     returns int as